 Through a partnership between Hofstra University and the Town of Hempstead (ToH) Department of Conservation and Waterways, a water quality grant was awarded through the Long Island Nitrogen Action Plan (LINAP) initiative to continue and expand water quality monitoring that the ToH has performed for approximately five decades.
 In addition, Hofstra University and the ToH are analyzing historic water quality records for trends and gaps using advanced geostatistical time series analysis.
 This program provides a cost-effective means to monitor nitrogen inputs to the south shore of Long Island.
 The collaborative project is led by Dr. Steve Raciti, Department of Biology at Hofstra University.

 Long Beach Sun-posium Event

-The City of Long Beach and Hofstra University’s Sustainability program partnered to present the Long Beach SUN-posium in October 2018 at the Long Beach Library Auditorium.
+The City of Long Beach and Hofstra University’s sustainability program partnered to present the Long Beach SUN-posium in October 2018 at the Long Beach Library Auditorium.
 The free event included a panel of environmental experts that discussed various local initiatives focused on energy, water, and waste, followed by a public Q&A session.
-Participants learned about solar rooftop research conducted in Long Beach (led by Dr. Sandra Garren, Director of Sustainability Research at the National Center for Suburban Sustainability); the City’s sustainability initiatives; and energy program incentives offered by various agencies including PSEG-LI, Green Homes Long Island and Community Development Corporation Long Island (Presentation).
+Participants learned about solar rooftop research conducted in Long Beach (led by Dr. Sandra Garren, director of Sustainability Research at the National Center for Suburban Sustainability); the city’s sustainability initiatives; and energy program incentives offered by various agencies including PSEG-LI, Green Homes Long Island, and Community Development Corporation of Long Island (Presentation).

 Canada Geese on Long Island Study